 and while all the cops carefully watched

-with one hand placed on their unstrapped
+with one hand placed on their unsnapped

 holsters, just in case I pulled out

-license and went to the fourth police
+license from my raised hands and hustled it away to the fourth police

 car in their convoy.
 As they all huddled